The First Meeting Framework

 Defaulting to "telling" in an effort to build credibility and trust.

-These familiar response habits create internal pressure and often derail real connection.
+These familiar response habits create internal pressure and often derail connection.

-Every first meeting tends to follow one of two distinct patterns:
+Every first meeting tends to follow one of two distinct paths:

 Pressure-Based